Best Diving And Snorkeling In Croatia

 Sakarun Beach_Dugi Otok_Kayaking Zadar

 If you’re looking for a beach that looks like paradise, your search is now over!
-Clear, calm water without major crowds all adds up to a perfect family choice.
+Clear, calm water without major crowds makes a perfect family choice.
 The smaller beaches and bays around Sakarun are fun to explore with the family.
-Put simply; this is one of the most famous beaches on Dugi Otok and in the Zadar Region.
+This is one of the most famous beaches on Dugi Otok and in the Zadar Region.

 Saplunara Beach, Mljet